 South Middlesex Opportunity Council (SMOC) has a variety of programs and services including child and family services, domestic violence services and housing information.

-Independent Living Center of North Shore & Cape Ann has a listing of agencies and services for North Shore and Cape Ann.
+Disability Resource Center has a listing of agencies and services for North Shore and Cape Ann.

 Lowell – Community Teamwork helps provide basic stability to households in need and creating opportunities for personal development and social and economic growth.